libssh2/libssh2/docs/SECURITY.md

 --------------------------------

 Who is on this list?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
-It really isn't very formal.
+It really is not very formal.
 We basically only require that you have a long-term presence in the libssh2 project and you have shown an understanding for the project and its way of working.
-You must've been around for a good while and you should have no plans in vanishing in the near future.
+You must have been around for a good while and you should have no plans in vanishing in the near future.

 We do not make the list of participants public mostly because it tends to vary